Oscar-Sherelis/react-portfolio-2022/README.md

 * css
     * App.css - global styling.
+    * ubdex.css - Do not changed anything after creating the project.

 * functions
     * HexToRGBA.jsx - converts hex to RGBA.
 Needed to add a hover effect on navigation.